Breane continues to retreat

 It's a bit sad to keep on communicating about these glaciers that are shrinking in size year after year.
 The temperature during the melting season increases and normally large amounts of snow in winter are not enough to compensate for the loss of mass from the glaciers.

-The melting of the glaciers has consequences that are important to focus on.
-Glaciers provide us with a stable supply of water for renewable power generation and agricultural irrigation, they are a draw for tourism, they are in themselves natural masterpieces that add to the quality of life in the districts, and they can provide us with a wealth of information about past climates.
-In other parts of the world, glaciers are important as watersheds for both drinking water and agriculture, and with bad news for the glaciers, this is bad news for the people who depend on the glaciers.
+The glacial melt has consequences that are important to focus on.
+Glaciers provide us with a stable water supply for renewable power generation and for irrigation in agriculture, they are a tourist attraction, they are in themselves natural masterpieces that provide qualities for living in the countryside and they can give us a lot of information about past climates.
+In other places in the world, glaciers are important as water sources for both drinking water and agriculture, and with bad news for glaciers, this is bad news for the people who depend on them.

 Perhaps many of nature's great wonders, which glaciers certainly are, will be greatly altered or even disappear within a few generations.
 Those of us who can see and experience the glaciers today are witnesses to changes that are large and not least rapid from a geological perspective.
 It is the speed of change that is so frightening, and it is global warming due to anthropogenic emissions of greenhouse gases and major land use changes that are driving these changes.